gagan232005/MutualFundsPerformance/README.md

 🔗 **GitHub:** [Gagan](https://github.com/gagan232005/)

-> 🚀 **Mutual Funds Performance Prediction Platform is an independent project developed to explore machine learning and AI-driven financial analysis, helping users understand mutual fund performance and make more informed investment decisions.**
+> 💡 **Built as an independent project to bridge machine learning with real-world investing — turning raw mutual fund data into insights users can actually act on.**